This post is sponsored by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

 - 1/4 cup extra virgin olive oil

-- 2 tbsp KC Masterpiece® BBQ Sauce Mix & Dry Rub (Original flavor)
+- 2 tablespoons KC Masterpiece® BBQ Sauce Mix & Dry Rub (Original flavor)

 - salt and pepper